yanivyacoby/harvard-cs290-instructional-materials/_posts/2022-09-02-introduction.md

     <td style="white-space: normal;"><i>My peers are more accomplished than me</i></td>
     <td style="white-space: normal;">
       <ul>
-        <li>Assumes that you need to have similar accomplishments as all other students combined</li>
+        <li>Assumes that you need to have similar accomplishments to all other students combined</li>
         <li>Assumes that past success indicates future success</li>
         <li>Assumes that everyone values the same type of achievements</li>
 	<li>Assumes that everybody is at the same point in their academic journey</li>
-	<li>Assumes that you are in a competition with your peers, rather than cooperate with and seek help from them.</li>
+	<li>Assumes that you are in a competition with your peers</li>
-	<li>It is often assumed you need publications to get accepted to PhD programs</li>
+	<li>Assumes you need publications to get accepted to Ph.D. programs</li>
       </ul>
     </td>
   </tr>